 My “not your average novel units” were born from this amazing experience.
-I was not reading these novels to my students for a comprehension purpose.
+I was not reading these novels to my students for comprehension purposes.
 I was reading to them in hopes of connecting on a personal level.
 I was reading to them in hopes of teaching them to sit and listen (or at least be quiet) while an adult was speaking.
 I was reading to them in hopes of sharing my love of books and stories.
 So, with each chapter, I found myself trying to come up with an activity that would help them make a deeper connection to the content without relying on their ability to decipher and comprehend what I was actually reading.

-I currently have completed over 20 novel units.
+I have currently completed over 20 novel units.
 They take me a long time, usually about a month.
 There is a lot of love, time, and thought that goes into creating these.
 If you are looking for a different approach to teaching your novel units, check these out.
 I hope you love them as much as I have loved creating them.
-Click on the image below, to download some free activities to go with the novel, Matilda by Roald Dahl.
+Click on the image below to download some free activities to go with the novel, Matilda, by Roald Dahl.

 Here are the other novel units I have in my store: Special Needs for Special Kids.